Slow designing inclusive museum experiences.

-Evolve – Slow design recognizes that richer experiences can emerge from the dynamic maturation of artefacts, environments and systems over time.
-Looking beyond the needs and circumstances of the present day, slow designs are behavioural “change agents”.
+Evolve – Slow design recognizes that richer experiences can emerge from the dynamic maturation of artefacts, environments, and systems over time.
+Looking beyond the needs and circumstances of the present day, slow designs are behavioral “change agents”.

 OK, but how does this relate to museums and the question of inclusion and wellbeing?

-Over the past decade, health and wellbeing has become a prominent trend within museum studies discourse.
-In ‘Connecting Museums’ (2020), Nuala Morse speaks of the social role of museums, connecting social inclusion with health and wellbeing.
-In recent years there has been a discernible shift in the ways that museums are assuming greater social responsibility, leading to discussions about how matters of economic, social and environmental sustainability are played out through museum practice.
+Over the past decade, health and wellbeing have become prominent trends within museum studies discourse.
+In “Connecting Museums” (2020), Nuala Morse speaks of the social role of museums, connecting social inclusion with health and wellbeing.
+In recent years, there has been a discernible shift in the ways that museums are assuming greater social responsibility, leading to discussions about how matters of economic, social, and environmental sustainability are played out through museum practice.
 Morse suggests that when considering their social role, museums need to be flexible and responsive.
-Change should be viewed in a more ‘continuous and adaptive manner’ as opposed to the rhetoric of reinvention or revolution that such discourse generally encourages (Morse, 2020, p.60).
+Change should be viewed in a more “continuous and adaptive manner” as opposed to the rhetoric of reinvention or revolution that such discourse generally encourages (Morse, 2020, p.60).
 Brown (2019) also makes an important point that while museums need to think globally, they must consider how to interpret and translate their relationships in the world at large in a way that is relevant to the wellbeing of a museum’s local constituencies and communities.

 - Creating Inclusive Gallery Experiences for Blind and Low Vision Visitors